promesante/accounts-api/README.md

 user>
 ```

-It is basically the same as for the previous endpoint.
+This RDD session is basically the same as for the previous endpoint.

 ### Transaction Create ###